Video – How to Identify Corn Vegetative Growth Stages

 Vegetative growth stages of corn are determined by counting the number of fully emerged leaves with leaf collars present.
 It is important to appreciate this methodology since it is a basis for timing many management practices, including herbicide application, sidedress fertilizer, and others.

-Our moist climate challenges our ability to fertilize wheat.
-This article outlines best management practices for nitrogen application timing, fertilizer sources, rates and other important practices which can greatly enhance wheat productivity.
+Our moist climate challenges our ability to fertilize wheat and other small grains.
+This article outlines best management practices for nitrogen application timing, fertilizer sources, rates and other important practices which can greatly enhance wheat or oat productivity.
+Nitrogen recommendations are also included for cereal rye grown for seed or grain production.

 Mississippi State goes to great lengths to evaluate, assess and analyze corn hybrid performance, so you have good information to make decisions which improve the profitability of your farm.
 These Hybrid Demonstration trials are grown in numerous on-farm locations throughout the state where you can better evaluate hybrid performance of our region’s most elite hybrids.
-Full results, including yields and plant characteristics from this year’s trials are published here.
+Complete results, including yields and plant characteristics from this year’s trials are published here.

 This publication lists those corn hybrids which have demonstrated superior performance in the Mississippi Corn for Grain Hybrid Trials.
-No other source tests as many hybrids representing today’s market.
-Thus, this is a great starting point and barometer for you to judge hybrid performance and select the best corn hybrids for your farm.
+No other source tests as many hybrids representing today’s choices in the market.
+Thus, this is a great starting point and barometer for you to judge performance and select the best corn hybrids for your farm.

-Mississippi State goes to great lengths to evaluate, assess and analyze corn hybrid performance.
-These Corn Hybrid Demonstration trials are grown in numerous on-farm locations throughout the state where you can better evaluate hybrid performance of our region’s most elite hybrids.
+Mississippi State goes to great lengths to evaluate corn hybrid performance.
+These Corn Hybrid Demonstration trials are grown in numerous on-farm locations throughout the state where you can better analyze hybrid performance of our region’s most elite hybrids.
 Preliminary grain yield results from this year’s trials are published here.

-This publication lists those wheat varieties which have demonstrated superior productivity in the Mississippi Wheat and Oat Variety Trials and summarizes their characteristics.
-This independent information should help you select better varieties which are suited for different growing regions in Mississippi.
+This publication lists those wheat varieties which have demonstrated superior grain production in the Mississippi Wheat and Oat Variety Trials and summarizes their characteristics.
+This independent information should help you select better varieties which are suited for producing grain in different growing regions of Mississippi.

 Would you like to estimate your corn yield prior to the combine heading to the field?
 If you are willing to put in a little time, you can make a rough estimate by following these guidelines.
-While any such method leaves considerable opportunity for error, this process will likely be a good opportunity to learn more about your corn crop.
+While any such method leaves considerable opportunity for error, this process will likely be a good opportunity to learn more about your crop.

 As the corn crop nears maturity, knowing when you can safely terminate irrigation, without sacrificing yield, or wasting money and labor through unnecessary irrigation is likely the most important decision that will affect your bottom line.
 This article outlines the steps needed to help make these decisions accurately and reliable.